Context Poisoning Guard

 Why this is enterprise-grade

-This feature makes AI easier for buyers because it turns a hard question into a simple artifact:
+This feature makes AI easier for reviewers because it turns a hard question into a simple artifact:

 Can this context be returned to an agent?